gruhn/vue-qrcode-reader/README.md

 ```
 ### `track` prop

 By default detected QR codes are visually highlighted.
 A transparent canvas overlays the camera stream.
 When a QR code is detected, its location is painted to the canvas.
 You can enable/disable this feature by passing `true`/`false` via the `track` prop.
+If tracking is disabled the camera stream is scanned much less frequently.
+So if you encounter performance problems on your target device, this might help.

-You can also pass a function to customize the way the location is painted.
+You can also pass a function with `track` to customize the way the location is painted.
 This function is called to produce each frame.
 It receives the location object as the first argument and a `CanvasRenderingContext2D` instance as the second argument.

 :point_right: Avoid access to reactive properties in this function (like stuff in `data`, `computed` or your Vuex store).
 The function is called several times a second and might cause memory leaks.
 If you want to be save don't access `this` at all.